SimpleSwiftUI/image-maker/Readme.md

 # Image Maker

 ## Overview
 Image Maker is a simple SwiftUI application for iOS 17 that demonstrates basic image generation in SwiftUI and saving the generated image to the Photos app.
-Created by Robert Brennan on 2/24/24, this project aims to showcase the integration of UIKit with SwiftUI for generating random images and handling permissions to access the photo library.
+This project aims to showcase the integration of UIKit with SwiftUI for generating random images and handling permissions to access the photo library.

 ![image-maker screen capture](screen-capture/image-maker.gif)